What type of infections can be treated at Duke City Urgent Care Centers In Albuquerque and Los Lunas?

 Our number one priority is the health and wellness of our patients.

 Our team will work as one to help you have the best possible patient experience.
-Call Duke City Urgent Care right away at (505) 814-1995
+Contact Duke City Urgent Care online right away or at (505) 814-1995